hdShang/arxiv-daily/docs/cs-CL/2025-06-04/papers/250603923v1-more-or-less-wrong-a-benchmark-for-directional-bias-in-llm-comparati.md

 ---
 layout: default
-title: More or Less Wrong: A Benchmark for Directional Bias in LLM Comparative Reasoning
+title: "More or Less Wrong: A Benchmark for Directional Bias in LLM Comparative Reasoning"
 ---

 # More or Less Wrong: A Benchmark for Directional Bias in LLM Comparative Reasoning